 THE COPERTO IN ITALY

-In Italy, the coperto has ancient roots: as far back as the Middle Ages, inns and taverns would charge it to provide a prepared table—with a tablecloth, bread, and clean dishes.
-It was a small contribution that honored hospitality even before the meal began.
+In Italy, the coperto — the cover charge — has ancient roots: as far back as the Middle Ages, taverns and inns would ask for it in exchange for a properly set table, with a clean cloth, bread, and plates.
+It was a small contribution that gave value to the welcome, before the food even arrived.